Fujifilm X-T20 vs Panasonic LX100 II

 It is notable that the X-T20 has a microphone port, which is missing on the LX100 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T20 and the LX100 II are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the LX100 II followed on from the Panasonic LX100.
+The LX100 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T20 or the Panasonic LX100 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.